Endangered species: Private farming

 Whereas poaching substantially reduces endangered animal populations, legal, for-profit, private farming does the opposite.
 It has substantially increased the populations of the southern black rhinoceros and southern white rhinoceros.
-Dr Richard Emslie, a scientific officer at the IUCN, said of such programs, "Effective law enforcement has become much easier now that the animals are largely privately owned...
+Richard Emslie, a scientific officer at the IUCN, said of such programs, "Effective law enforcement has become much easier now that the animals are largely privately owned...
 We have been able to bring local communities into conservation programs.
 There are increasingly strong economic incentives attached to looking after rhinos rather than simply poaching: from Eco-tourism or selling them on for a profit.
 So many owners are keeping them secure.
 The private sector has been key to helping our work."

-Conservation experts view the effect of China's turtle farming on the wild turtle populations of China and South-Eastern Asia – many of which are endangered – as "poorly understood".
-Although they commend the gradual replacement of turtles caught wild with farm-raised turtles in the marketplace – the percentage of farm-raised individuals in the "visible" trade grew from around 30% in 2000 to around 70% in 2007 – they worry that many wild animals are caught to provide farmers with breeding stock.
+Conservation experts view the effect of China's turtle farming on the wild turtle populations of China and South-Eastern Asia– many of which are endangered– as "poorly understood".
+Although they commend the gradual replacement of turtles caught wild with farm-raised turtles in the marketplace– the percentage of farm-raised individuals in the "visible" trade grew from around 30% in 2000 to around 70% in 2007– they worry that many wild animals are caught to provide farmers with breeding stock.
 The conservation expert Peter Paul van Dijk noted that turtle farmers often believe that animals caught wild are superior breeding stock.
 Turtle farmers may, therefore, seek and catch the last remaining wild specimens of some endangered turtle species.

 In 2015, researchers in Australia managed to coax southern bluefin tuna to breed in landlocked tanks, raising the possibility that fish farming may be able to save the species from overfishing.

+Success stories

+Hawaiian monk seal

+Hawaiian monk seals are one of the most endangered seal species in the world.
+Conservation initiatives have focused on mitigating human-seal conflicts, rehabilitating injured seals, and extensive monitoring to ensure their survival.
+These efforts have led to a gradual increase in their population.

+American bald eagle

+Once on the brink of extinction in the contiguous United States with only 417 known nesting pairs in 1963 due to pesticide use and habitat destruction, the bald eagle population has made a remarkable recovery.
+By 2020, the number of nesting pairs had surged to 71,400.
+Major strategies employed to help raise populations included the provision of eaglets from stable regions to more threatened regions, and major land purchases to act as sanctuaries for the eagles.
+Thanks to habitat protection, legal protection, and DDT ban efforts, the bald eagle was removed from the list of threatened and endangered species.